Close

 11. Medical expenses

 It's important to specify who will be responsible for paying which medical expenses.
-This is especially important if health insurance was provided through one spouse's job and if minor children receive their healthcare through that health insurance plan.
+This is especially important if during marriage health insurance was provided through one spouse's job and if minor children receive their healthcare through that health insurance plan.

 12. Life insurance